-1. Online Coaching via E-Mail
+1. Online Coaching via Email

 2. Online Coaching via Video Chat

-3. Online Telephone Coaching
+3. Online Phone Coaching

-Telephone online coaching is somewhat more distant than a video chat due to the lack of a camera.
-This doesn't have to be a disadvantage: Especially with sensitive topics or reserved coachees, this distance can help them open up to your coaching.
+Phone-based online coaching is somewhat more distant than a video chat due to the lack of a camera.
+This doesn’t have to be a disadvantage: Especially with sensitive topics or reserved coachees, this distance can help them open up to your coaching.

 4. Online Coaching in a Virtual Classroom